UVADS/DS-4002/README.md

 death in the family).
 Group work outside of class is expected (on average project teams meet once a week outside of class).
 Students will be assigned to small groups to work together on three projects throughout the semester.
 Groups will be assigned after the first two weeks of class (aka the fundamental training period)

-## What students have said...
-> This was super cool to me because before this project, I had never worked with image data before and didn’t realize it was so readily available and so easy to work with.

-> I am very nervous about the workforce, what if I am not good enough or don’t know enough?
-Gaining more knowledge on different types of models is helping me ease that anxiety.

-> There was a lot of communication faults from all of us.
-When we are in the industry, these issues don’t just slide.
-In a classroom, where we are here to learn, This is the best time to work on teamwork.
-Although this is can be uncomfortable let’s not worry make mistakes and focus on growing from those mistakes.

 ## What you will learn
 Data Science is a broad, elusive, and dynamic field best learned via hands-on experience.